A World for Everyone

 For the nature aficionado, there are bugs and fish galore to catch.
 You can also plant, chop down, and replant trees as your arborist heart desires.
 Additionally, there is much to discover (in some AC games) concerning the growth and breeding of flowers, and there are plenty of seashells, plus an opportunity for growing profitable turnips and fruits of all sorts.
 You can get as garden-happy as you wish!

 For the fashion maven, you can buy outfits and accessories from the Able Sisters' shop, PLUS, for a fee, you'll be able to design 8 of your own unique patterns for you and your fellow villagers to wear about town!
-(This is ridiculously fun, and one of my fav things to do even though I don't consider myself at ALL on-trend, LOL!)
+(This is ridiculously fun, and one of my favorite things to do even though I don't consider myself at ALL on-trend, LOL!)
 Additionally, Gracie the fashionable giraffe visits your town from time to time and gives you a chance to acquire some rare fashion pieces.

 For the avid collector, Animal Crossing caters to you as well!
 Collect anything from flowers and paintings to clothing and desks and other items...whatever makes you happy.
-Tom Nook's storefront, the dump/recycle bin, and even the black market salesmen Redd are all good contacts to make when you're trying to collect things of a certain series/category.
+Tom Nook's storefront, the dump/recycle bin, and even the black market salesman Redd are all good contacts to make when you're trying to collect things of a certain series/category.
 Also, be sure to check out Blathers the owl at your town's museum if you're trying to catch and catalog all the bugs, fish, fossils, and paintings available in the game (it can be done, and it's fun to do!).

 For the one with wanderlust, the Animal Crossing games will occasionally give you the option to travel to an exotic island paradise or the city.
 But all AC games will allow you to visit other users' towns, swap items, talk to new villagers, get exotic fruit/new furniture to take home, etc. Check out all the locations here!